ckeditor/ckeditor5/docs/builds/index.md

 ## Related links

  * {@link examples/index Examples} &ndash; Try live demos of all available builds.
- * {@link features/index Features} &ndash; Learn about some of the features included in CKEditor 5 Builds.
+ * {@link features/index Features} &ndash; Learn about some of the features included in CKEditor 5 builds.